scrudgey/DJ2020/level_plan.md

 it is mostly clear except for plan state.
 template: set objectives state in level gen
 gameplay: set objective delta in level initialize.

-start by moving 3d map into planning mode. decided on escape menu: does it have selectable markers like planning mode?

-fix: load graphs during runtime

 how does the solution work for different objective types?
     objective data